 Fixing Broken Creative Workflows

 If you recognize any of these issues in your creative workflows, fixing them doesn’t have to be difficult.
-Online proofing is an intuitive way of sharing feedback with a single source of truth.
+Proofing is an intuitive way of sharing feedback with a single source of truth.
 Turning the feedback into tasks is done in context, within the same space.
 Approvals, change requests and revisions are all consolidated, keeping everyone on the same page throughout the course of the project.
 Being cloud-based also means that there’s never anything to download or install.

 Comprehensive tools like ReviewStudio can solve your worst creative workflow issues.